Pushing Measurements to the alitiq Load API 📊¶

 Example Code to Push Measurements¶

-Here’s an example demonstrating how to submit measurement data using the measurement/add
+Here’s an example demonstrating how to submit measurement data using the measurement/add/ endpoint and the python-SDK method post_measurements:

 import requests